 Bali is a beautiful place and has become a very popular holiday destination in the past few years.
 I mean, why wouldn't it be.
-With so many Instagrammers posting epic photos of themselves on pristine beaches, jaw-dropping clifftops, in front of massive waterfalls or swinging through the treetops on a man-made jungle swing.
+With so many Instagrammers posting epic photos of themselves on pristine beaches, jaw-dropping clifftops, in front of massive waterfalls or swinging through the treetops on the infamous man-made Bali swing.
 It seems Bali is on everyone's travel wish list right now.
-Whilst it is a relatively safe place to visit, there are some common tourist traps to avoid in Bali.
-I put this list together because year after year I see many travellers fall into the same tourist traps or get themselves into situations that they’ve seriously regretted afterwards.
-To ensure your holiday in Bali remains safe, enjoyable and hassle-free, I would recommend avoiding these five things.

 The first time we visited the Jimbaran Beach Seafood Markets we were really looking forward to it.
 Many people had highly recommended it as a ‘must do’ experience.
-So why has this experience made it onto our list of things to avoid in Bali?
+So why has this experience made it onto our list of what not to do in Bali?

 Firstly, the quality of the seafood was questionable.
 Of course, the waiters will assure you that the seafood was caught fresh that day.
 But I have eaten plenty of fresh seafood in my life and what they served up did not look, smell or taste very fresh at all.
 When the meal arrived at our table it was overdone and tough.